 - Impaired coordination (from alcohol)

-If someone is experiencing these symptoms, it is important to call 911 as failing to do so can result in a coma or even death.
+If someone is experiencing these symptoms, it is important to call 911.
+Failure to get treatment fast can result in a coma or even death.

 Long Term Effects of Mixing Alcohol and Morphine

-The long-term effects of mixed alcohol and morphine abuse come from a combination of each substance’s extenuating effects.
+The long-term effects of mixing alcohol and morphine come from a combination of each substance’s extenuating impact.

 Alcohol Abuse Long-Term Effects: